"The thing about a myth is not whether it is true or not, nor whether it should be true, but that it is somehow truer than truth itself."

 English was the common language used by the group, which had no agenda, no strategic political plan, no manifesto, or logo.
 Carlos had created the myth and exploited it when dealing with Hungary, East Germany (DDR) and the other Warsaw Pact countries.

 The East Germany Intelligence agency commonly known as “Stasi” used the code name "Separat" for the Carlos Group.
-One revealing Stasi document, dated February 10, 1981, gives an overview of the plans and intentions of the Carlos with East Europe:
+One revealing Stasi document, dated February 10, 1981, gives a remarkable overview of the plans and intentions of the Carlos with East Europe.
+Here are excerpts from that report:

 The group still considers itself a revolutionary organization, whose struggle is aimed against imperialism of all kinds.
 They are predominantly concentrating on the support of national liberation movements, as they are convinced that these groups are the most efficient in their revolutionary struggle.